-This lecture presents a conceptual framework for improving the quality of cancer care for cancer care teams, patients, and their families, researchers, and insurance companies.
+This lecture presents a conceptual framework for improving the quality of cancer care for cancer care teams, patients, their families, researchers, and insurance companies.
+This framework is based on the IOM’s report, Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis, which recommends that cancer care be patient-centered, evidence-based, and continuous.

-Patricia A. Ganz, M.D. is the Director, Cancer Prevention & Control Research at the David Geffen School of Medicine at UCLA.
+Patricia A. Ganz, M.D. is the Director of Cancer Prevention & Control Research at the David Geffen School of Medicine at UCLA.
 Published on May 9, 2014

-While oncology spending remains concentrated among the U.S. and five largest European countries – which together account for 65 percent of the total market.
+While, oncology spending remains concentrated among the U.S. and the five largest European countries – which together account for 65 percent of the total market.

 Targeted therapies have dramatically increased their share of global oncology sales, from 11 percent a decade ago to 46 percent last year.
 Payers have intensified their scrutiny of the value of these medicines relative to their incremental benefits over existing treatments.
 At the same time, the average cost per month for a branded oncology drug in the U.S. is now approximately $10,000, up from an average of $5,000 a decade ago.